veereshhalagegowda/platformDocumentation/1.0.0/Components/Charts/Ngx Charts/ngx-bubble-chart.md

 | **Area 2** | 60 | 30 | 10 |
 | **Area 3** | 80 | 65 | 15 |
 #### Datasets
-Here is a sample of dataset that is declaired and initialized in the component class **Ts** file of the project.
+Here is a sample of a dataset that is declared and initialized in the component class **Ts** file of the project.
 ```typescript
 ngxbubbleChartData = [
   {